 San Francisco Frequently Asked Questions: What Places Can I Visit Along the 49-Mile Scenic Drive?

-What are some places I can visit along the 49-Mile Scenic Drive?
+Have you seen this sign around San Francisco?
+You may wonder what are some places you can visit along the 49-Mile Scenic Drive?
 Nicole from the San Francisco Visitor Information Center answers this week's question.

 The 49-Mile Scenic Drive was first conceived in 1938 to highlight major points and destinations around the city.
 It's pretty fun to drive.
 All you have to do is follow the blue line on one of our maps, which you can get at the Visitor Information Center.